Laurentians owners

 How Casaforta adapts to the Laurentians

-Proven local vendors (roofing, snow removal, septic), a climate-calibrated Building Health Score, a Building Record that reassures insurer and lender, a 25-Year Capital Plan tuned to roofs, windows and wood — and coordinated CITQ compliance for short-term rentals.
+Proven local vendors (roofing, snow removal, septic), a climate-calibrated Building Health Score, a Building Passport that reassures insurer and lender, a 25-Year Capital Plan tuned to roofs, windows and wood — and coordinated CITQ compliance for short-term rentals.
 For resort syndicates: Bill 16, coordinated.

 Areas served in the Laurentians